jbloomAus/DecisionTransformerInterpretability/docs/source/index.md

 ---

 # Decision Transformer Interpretability
+**This documentation is in progress, we haven't written most of the doc strings.**

 In this project, we intend to apply a mathematical framework for transformer circuits to study transformer models trained on reinforcement tasks to create a simpler context than large language models for understanding high-level concepts, such as goal-directedness, in transformer architecture.